Warming Thursday but Feeling Wind Chilly

 FIRST ALERT WEATHER DAY Friday for wind, accumulating snow, some travel impacts

-THURSDAY: After rising temperatures overnight Wednesday, Thursday morning temperatures will be in the teens for most along and south of I-94 (ND) and Hwy 10 (MN) with single digits north.
-Despite the “warming”, it will be wind chilly with wind chills below zero.
+THURSDAY: Despite the “warming” temperatures today, it will be wind chilly with wind chills near zero.
 The strongest winds will be through the first half of the day - out of the south and east gusting to or over 30-40 mph.
 The wind will help bring in some warmer air and highs will be in the 20s north to mid 30s south with cooler upper teens and low 20s north.
 All will feel cooler with the wind chill factor - feeling like 20s south.
 We will be in and out of clouds through the afternoon while the wind tapers off a bit.
 Clouds then build back in ahead of the snow for Friday.

 FIRST ALERT WEATHER DAY - FRIDAY: Heads up for Friday!
 Snow and wind - especially in the afternoon and evening - will likely impact the evening drive.
 The snow may be moderate at times.
 Expect areas of reduced/low visibility along with snowy, slick roads.
 Most of the snow will be on the ground by the evening commute.
 The Fargo area can expect about 2-4″ of snowfall with less south.
 Grand Forks and the north-central Valley from Carrington to Bemidji will likely see a bit more, up to 2-5″.
 Amounts taper off closer to the International border.
 Wind will be out of the northwest Friday and could lead to areas of blowing snow, especially out in open areas.
 Stay tuned for forecast details heading toward the end of the week!
 As for temperatures Friday, expect morning temperatures in the teens and 20s and falling through the day.
 Single digits are expected in northeast ND by mid-afternoon.
 Snow exits east late and we are left with colder conditions.